Team2-CSC642/ulearn/README.md

 ## Our Goals

-We hope to engage students participating in online learning by offering seamless course management system and communication between student and instructor for online and in-person college courses while also adhering User Interface and User Experience best practices.
+We hope to engage students participating in online learning by offering a seamless course management system for online and in-person college courses while also adhering to User Interface and User Experience best practices.

 ## Our Stack